Avdhesh-Varshney/AI-Code/docs/ML/projects/Heart_Disease_Detection_Model.md

 ### DESCRIPTION

-what is the requirement of the project?,
+!!! info "what is the requirement of the project?"
-The project requires a dataset containing patient health records, including attributes like age, cholesterol levels, blood pressure, and medical history.
+    -The project requires a dataset containing patient health records, including attributes like age, cholesterol levels, blood pressure, and medical history.
 Additionally, it needs machine learning tools and frameworks (e.g., Python,            scikit-learn) for building and evaluating predictive models.

-why is it necessary?,
+!!! info"why is it necessary?"
-Early detection of heart disease is crucial to prevent severe complications and reduce mortality rates.
+    -Early detection of heart disease is crucial to prevent severe complications and reduce mortality rates.
 A machine learning-based system provides accurate, fast, and cost-effective predictions, aiding timely medical intervention and improved patient outcomes.

-how is it beneficial and used?,
+!!! info "how is it beneficial and used?"
-This system benefits healthcare by improving diagnostic accuracy and reducing reliance on invasive procedures.
+    -This system benefits healthcare by improving diagnostic accuracy and reducing reliance on invasive procedures.
 It can be used by doctors for decision support, by patients for risk assessment, and in hospitals for proactive healthcare management.

-how did you start approaching this project?,
+!!! info"how did you start approaching this project?"
-The project begins by collecting and preprocessing a heart disease dataset, ensuring it is clean and ready for analysis.
+    -The project begins by collecting and preprocessing a heart disease dataset, ensuring it is clean and ready for analysis.
 Next, machine learning models are selected, trained, and evaluated to identify the most accurate algorithm for predicting heart disease.

-Any additional resources used like blogs reading, books reading (mention the name of book along with the pages you have read)?
+!!! info"Any additional resources used like blogs reading, books reading (mention the name of book along with the pages you have read)?"
-Kaggle kernels and documentation for additional dataset understanding.
+    -Kaggle kernels and documentation for additional dataset understanding.
-Tutorials on machine learning regression techniques, particularly for Random Forest, SVR, and Decision Trees.
+    -Tutorials on machine learning regression techniques, particularly for Random Forest, SVR, and Decision Trees.

 ### EXPLANATION

 #### DETAILS OF THE DIFFERENT FEATURES
 <!-- Elaborate the features as mentioned in the issues, perfoming any googling to learn about the features -->
 <!-- Describe the key features of the project, explaining each one in detail. -->
-Age: Patient's age in years.
+- Age: Patient's age in years.

-Sex: Gender of the patient (1 = male; 0 = female).
+- Sex: Gender of the patient (1 = male; 0 = female).

-Chest Pain Type (cp): Categorized as:
+- Chest Pain Type (cp): Categorized as:

-0: Typical angina
+-0: Typical angina
-1: Atypical angina
+-1: Atypical angina
-2: Non-anginal pain
+-2: Non-anginal pain
-3: Asymptomatic
+-3: Asymptomatic
-Resting Blood Pressure (trestbps): Measured in mm Hg upon hospital admission.
+-Resting Blood Pressure (trestbps): Measured in mm Hg upon hospital admission.

-Serum Cholesterol (chol): Measured in mg/dL.
+-Serum Cholesterol (chol): Measured in mg/dL.

-Fasting Blood Sugar (fbs): Indicates if fasting blood sugar > 120 mg/dL (1 = true; 0 = false).
+-Fasting Blood Sugar (fbs): Indicates if fasting blood sugar > 120 mg/dL (1 = true; 0 = false).

-Resting Electrocardiographic Results (restecg):
+-Resting Electrocardiographic Results (restecg):

-0: Normal
+-0: Normal
-1: Having ST-T wave abnormality (e.g., T wave inversions and/or ST elevation or depression > 0.05 mV)
+-1: Having ST-T wave abnormality (e.g., T wave inversions and/or ST elevation or depression > 0.05 mV)
-2: Showing probable or definite left ventricular hypertrophy by Estes' criteria Maximum Heart Rate Achieved (thalach): Peak heart rate during exercise.
+-2: Showing probable or definite left ventricular hypertrophy by Estes' criteria -Maximum Heart Rate Achieved (thalach): Peak heart rate during exercise.

-Exercise-Induced Angina (exang): Presence of angina induced by exercise (1 = yes; 0 = no).
+-Exercise-Induced Angina (exang): Presence of angina induced by exercise (1 = yes; 0 = no).

-Oldpeak: ST depression induced by exercise relative to rest.
+-Oldpeak: ST depression induced by exercise relative to rest.

-Slope of the Peak Exercise ST Segment (slope):
+### Slope of the Peak Exercise ST Segment (slope):

-0: Upsloping
+-0: Upsloping
-1: Flat
+-1: Flat
-2: Downsloping
+-2: Downsloping
-Number of Major Vessels Colored by Fluoroscopy (ca): Ranges from 0 to 3.
+-Number of Major Vessels Colored by Fluoroscopy (ca): Ranges from 0 to 3.

-Thalassemia (thal):
+### Thalassemia (thal):

-1: Normal
+-1: Normal
-2: Fixed defect
+-2: Fixed defect
-3: Reversible defect
+-3: Reversible defect
-Target: Diagnosis of heart disease (0 = no disease; 1 = disease).
+-Target: Diagnosis of heart disease (0 = no disease; 1 = disease).

 ---

 #### PROJECT WORKFLOW

-### 1.Problem Definition

-Identify the objective: To predict the presence or absence of heart disease based on patient data.
-Define the outcome variable (target) and input features.

-### 2.Data Collection

-Gather a reliable dataset, such as the Cleveland Heart Disease dataset, which includes features relevant to heart disease prediction.

-### 3.Data Preprocessing

-Handle missing values: Fill or remove records with missing data.
-Normalize/standardize data to ensure all features have comparable scales.
-Encode categorical variables like sex, cp, and thal using techniques like one-hot encoding or label encoding.

-### 4.Exploratory Data Analysis (EDA)

-Visualize data distributions using histograms, boxplots, or density plots.
-Identify relationships between features using correlation matrices and scatterplots.
-Detect and handle outliers to improve model performance.

-### 5.Feature Selection

-Use statistical methods or feature importance metrics to identify the most relevant features for prediction.
-Remove redundant or less significant features.

-### 6.Data Splitting

-Divide the dataset into training, validation, and testing sets (e.g., 70%-15%-15%).
-Ensure a balanced distribution of the target variable in all splits.

-### 7.Model Selection

-Experiment with multiple machine learning algorithms such as Logistic Regression, Random Forest, Decision Trees, Support Vector Machines (SVM), and Neural Networks.
-Select models based on the complexity and nature of the dataset.

-### 8.Model Training

-Train the chosen models using the training dataset.
-Tune hyperparameters using grid search or random search techniques.

-### 9.Model Evaluation

-Assess models on validation and testing datasets using metrics such as:
-Accuracy
-Precision, Recall, and F1-score
-Receiver Operating Characteristic (ROC) curve and Area Under the Curve (AUC).
-Compare models to identify the best-performing one.

-### 10.##Deployment and Prediction

-Save the trained model using frameworks like joblib or pickle.
-Develop a user interface (UI) or API for end-users to input data and receive predictions.

-### 11.Iterative Improvement

-Continuously refine the model using new data or advanced algorithms.
-Address feedback and optimize the system based on real-world performance.
+### Step 1

+- Defined the objective to predict the presence or absence of heart disease based on patient data.
+- Identified the target variable and input features.

+### Step 2

+- Collected the Cleveland Heart Disease dataset, which includes features relevant to heart disease prediction.

+### Step 3

+- Preprocessed the data by handling missing values and normalizing features.
+- Encoded categorical variables like `sex`, `cp`, and `thal` using one-hot encoding.

+### Step 4

+- Conducted Exploratory Data Analysis (EDA) to visualize data distributions using histograms and boxplots.
+- Identified relationships between features using a correlation matrix and scatterplots.
+- Detected and addressed outliers to improve model performance.

+### Step 5

+- Performed feature selection using statistical methods and feature importance metrics to identify significant features.
+- Removed redundant and less significant features.

+### Step 6

+- Split the data into training (70%), validation (15%), and testing (15%) sets with a balanced target distribution.

+### Step 7

+- Experimented with various machine learning algorithms, including Logistic Regression, Random Forest, SVM, Decision Trees, and Neural Networks.

+### Step 8

+- Trained models using the training dataset and tuned hyperparameters using grid search.

+### Step 9

+- Evaluated models on validation and testing datasets using metrics such as accuracy, precision, recall, F1-score, and ROC-AUC.
+- Compared the performance of all models and selected the best-performing one.

+### Step 10

+- Saved the best model using joblib for deployment.
+- Built a user interface (UI) to allow users to input data and receive predictions.

+### Step 11

+- Refined the model iteratively with new data and optimized it using advanced algorithms.
+- Addressed user feedback to enhance system performance.